Aviation safety improvement initiatives: The European Commercial Aviation Safety Team (ECAST)

 ECAST addresses large aircraft operations.
 It was launched in October 2006 by the team that created the ESSI.
 ECAST is in Europe the equivalent of CAST in the US.
 ECAST aims at further enhancing fixed-wing commercial aviation safety in Europe, and for European citizen worldwide.

 The European Helicopter Safety Team (EHEST)

 EHEST is also the European component of the International Helicopter Safety Team (IHST).
 EHEST features representatives of manufacturers, operators, research organisations, regulators, accident investigators and military from across Europe.
-To address the specificities of the safety of helicopter operations in Europe, the European members of the IHST have established EHEST in November 2006.
+To address the specificities of the safety of helicopter operations in Europe, the European members of the IHST established EHEST in November 2006.

 The European Helicopter Safety Analysis Team (EHSAT) is the safety team of EHEST.
 EHSAT has been formed with the purpose of developing a process for analysis of European helicopter accidents and then the performance of the analysis.
 To tackle the variety of languages used in accident reports and optimise the use of resources, EHSAT has set up seven regional analysis teams across Europe, with the objective of covering more than 89% of the European fleet in 2007.
 Consolidation of results is performed by EHSAT with the support of EASA.